 Inmar, Model 365R-AL

 Next is the 12' inflatable from Inmar.
 She is a light weight boat at 185 pounds Hypalon even though she has twin decks and a deep V hull.
 This boat is listed as 6 passengers, which is less than we would like, but has a 1525 pound load carrying capacity, so we could squeeze in a couple more!
 Like our three top contenders, the 365R-AL has 18" tubes, so that's a big plus.
-The max hp for the outboard is 30 hp, so that works for our electric 24 hp outboard (18 kw).
+The max hp for the outboard is 30 hp, so that works for our 25 hp outboard.

 In features, the 365R-AL compares well against the ZAR Mini and North Atlantic and comes in at a good price of only $5,595, plus tax and transport equals $6364.86 total.
 Because the dealer is fairly local, there are no delivery costs to us.
 That makes the 365R-AL the best priced boat we are considering if you take shipping and tax into account.